Paresh Lal Roy

 Paresh Lal Roy (পরেশলাল রায়) (20 December 1893 – 30 December 1979) was an Indian amateur boxer, credited with popularising the sport among Indians.
 He is known as the Father of Indian Boxing.

-His grandson is the Indian journalist and founder of the NDTV television network, Prannoy Roy.
+Among his descendants include: his granddaughter, Indian journalist and writer, Arundhati Roy and his grandson, the Indian journalist and founder of the NDTV television network, Prannoy Roy.